Jmathieu3289/The-Purge/README.md

-# ThePurge
+# The Purge

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

 ## Node server

-Run `node server.js` in a seperate terminal window to start the node server.
+Run `node server.js` in a vs code debug to start the node server.
 Navigate to `http://localhost:3000`.

 ## Development server

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4201/`.
-The app will automatically reload if you change any of the source files.
+The app will live reload if you change any of the source files.

 ## Code scaffolding